githubtestsens/Vue_Training_On_Boarding/Books/books.md

 - **Chapter 9**, What Is Next, wraps up everything that has been done so far and leaves the reader with the follow up steps.
 - **Appendix**, Solutions to Exercises, provides solutions to the exercises for first three chapters.
+## The Vue Handbook_ a thorough introduction to Vue.js
+This is not a published book written by Flavio Copes.
+You may find the title at the [freecodecamp] (https://www.freecodecamp.org/news/the-vue-handbook-a-thorough-introduction-to-vue-js-1e86835d8446/) website.
+It is a simple good starting for Vue developing.
+This book does not have chapters.
+However, it includes many clear samples for beginers.